Paul Schebesta: Career

 In 1911, Schebesta was ordained with the Society of the Divine Word (SVD) and was sent to Portuguese Mozambique.
 He was interned by the colonial authority from 1916 to 1920, during World War I, as an "enemy alien."
 After returning from Mozambique, he went back to the seminary in Mödling District and became an editor for the anthropological and ethnological journal Anthropos from 1920 to 1923 under the guide of Wilhelm Schmidt.
-Schmidt recommended that Schebesta should travel to British Malaya and study the Semang peoples, which he did in 1924.
+Schmidt encouraged his students to study the pygmy peoples and recommended that Schebesta should travel to British Malaya and study the Semang peoples, which he did in 1924.
+There, Schebesta was shown a fresh burial site upon request.
+He later dug up those graves of three recently buried men and took their human remains with him back to Vienna.
+Schebesta collected data through video and audio recordings, additionally focusing on taking measurements and creating plaster casts of body parts whilst collecting skeletal remains.

 From 1934 to 1955, Schebesta made two more trips to study the Semang, three trips to the Belgian Congo to study the Mbuti people, and a short trip to study the Aeta people in the Philippines.
 His second expedition to the Congo was with Martin Gusinde and Jean-Baptiste Jadin.
 From these excursions, he learned the Bantu, Swahili, and Malay languages.
+During his research in the Congo, Schebesta offered indigenous people gifts, such as tobacco, pearls, and food in exchange for permission to create a plaster cast of their body parts.

 After World War II, Schebesta focused on training SVD missionaries at the seminary in Mödling.